THENooBlet/TCFInventoryBoss/README.md

 # 🔧 TCF Inventory Boss

-This will only be availible to ppl that Reconize my work and apriciate it and noone else. domo was availible to all . but now it will remain blocked seeing that everyone called it a paywall this will only be availible to ppl that needs my help
+"This will only be available to people who recognize and appreciate my work — no one else.
+Domo was available to everyone, but now it will remain blocked since it was labeled a paywall.
+From now on, this will only be accessible to those who genuinely need my help."

 **Easy-to-use desktop tool for managing your TCF game inventory with precision and control.**